haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/before/before-setup-env-install.md

 * Magento authentication keys set up and configured in the project and local

 ## Next steps:
 For **Pro projects**, we strongly recommend fully deploying this base Magento template `master` branch without any code or configuration changes to Staging and Production.
-For instructions, see [First time deployment]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html).
+For instructions, see [首次部署]({{ page.baseurl }}/cloud/access-acct/first-time-deploy.html).

 For **Starter projects**, you are ready to start developing.